Linkionet/python-lmp-client/README.md

 - control any other Linkio BLE modules or compatible products within the MESH network.

 ## Prerequisites
-- a Linux PC or Raspberry with serial port
+- a Linux PC, Raspberry (Raspbian) or  Windows10 with serial port
-- Python 2.7
+- Python 3

+## Dependancies
+- pyserial
+- tkinter

 ## Preparation
 - connect your Linkio dongle (see the complete list of compatible products below),